klimb/rust-stargate/stargate-stardust/commands/text-commands/factor/BENCHMARKING.md

 The benchmarks for `factor` are located under `tests/benches/factor` and can be invoked with `cargo bench` in that directory.

-They are located outside the `uu_factor` crate, as they do not comply with the project's minimum supported Rust version, *i.e.* may require a newer version of `rustc`.
+They are located outside the `sg_factor` crate, as they do not comply with the project's minimum supported Rust version, *i.e.* may require a newer version of `rustc`.